EV Challenges and Evolving Solutions for Rural Communities

 While the electric vehicle (EV) market has accelerated substantially and EV infrastructure continues to grow, several key challenges remain.

-This section outlines several key challenges, with a particular focus on concerns for rural areas.
+This section outlines these challenges, with a particular focus on concerns for rural areas.
 It also discusses emerging solutions for addressing these challenges and references sections of the toolkit where these solutions are described in more detail.

 Up-Front Vehicle and Charging Infrastructure Costs

 While the cost of EVs continues to decrease, the initial expense of EV charging infrastructure and the higher cost of most EVs available today still pose a barrier to EV purchases.
-In 2020, the average cost of a new light-duty vehicle overall was just over $31,000, while comparable EVs available cost over $40,000 before applicable tax credits.
+In 2022, the average cost of a new non-luxury light-duty vehicle overall was nearly $44,600, while comparable EVs available cost over $65,000 on average before applicable tax credits (9 percent higher than the average EV price in 2021).
+New EV models have recently trended towards larger platforms (SUVs and trucks) and more luxurious trims, which has driven up average EV pricing, along with increased consumer demand and supply chain constraints.
+EV prices span a wide range, with some models starting as low as $25,600 and others costing over $90,000.
 Medium- and heavy-duty EVs are also comparatively more expensive to purchase than their diesel counterparts.

-As noted in Individual Benefits of Rural Vehicle Electrification, EVs have a lower total cost of ownership than conventional vehicles due to lower fuel and maintenance costs, and therefore have the potential to yield significant savings for rural households.
+As noted in Benefits to Individuals EVs have a lower total cost of ownership than conventional vehicles due to lower fuel and maintenance costs, and therefore have the potential to yield significant savings for rural households.

 However, the up-front purchase price can be a barrier for many, particularly for low-income individuals.
 In addition, many people aren’t accustomed to considering total cost of ownership when purchasing a vehicle, so they may perceive the cost of owning an EV over time to be higher than it really is.

-The cost of purchasing or leasing an EV is expected to continue to fall due to increased EV production volumes, innovations in battery storage, declining battery pack costs, wider availability of mid-priced EV models, and increased competition among automakers producing non-luxury EVs.
+The cost of purchasing or leasing an EV is expected to continue to fall due to increased EV production volumes, innovations in battery storage, wider availability of mid-priced EV models, and increased competition among automakers producing non-luxury EVs as well as emerging government tax credits such as those created under the Inflation Reduction Act.

-For example, DOE is investing in reducing battery costs through public-private partnerships that aim to reduce battery costs from more than $120/kWh today to $60/kWh by 2030; this would bring EVs to near cost parity with internal combustion engine vehicles.
+For example, the DOE is investing in reducing battery costs through public-private partnerships that aim to reduce battery costs from more than $120/kWh today to $60/kWh by 2030; this would bring EVs to near cost parity with internal combustion engine vehicles.
+While replacing batteries can be costly, batteries may last 8 to 15 years depending on climate, with several manufacturers offering 8-year or 100,000-mile battery warranties and some also offering extended warranty programs.

 Investments in charging infrastructure can also be analyzed on a total-cost-of-ownership basis, based on operational needs and the constraints and cost structure of available (or feasible) utility service.
 Up-front costs in rural areas can be higher, especially for DCFC stations, since installations in rural areas are more likely to require expensive electrical service upgrades.